Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Introduction

-In this letter, we resolve monopole-antimonopole interactions within the Cho-Maison MAP framework.
-Through numerical analysis of the stress-energy tensor $T_{\mu\nu}$, we demonstrate how competing Higgs and $Z$-boson repulsions stabilize topological solitons against magnetic collapse.
-Specifically, Higgs-mediated repulsion exhibits non-monotonic dependence on both Higgs mass and topological charge, defying Yukawa suppression.
-Simultaneously, $Z$-boson repulsion generates localized cores of radius $R_c\approx0.8\,m_W^{-1}$, directly reflecting the weak scale.
-These dual mechanisms establish a universal framework for topological stabilization applicable to other Standard Model configurations including electroweak vortex-rings and sphaleron chains.
+Specifically, the Higgs-mediated repulsion possesses a double non-monotonic dependence on topological charge and Higgs boson mass, revealing a complexity beyond the exponential decay of a Yukawa potential.
+Simultaneously, the $Z$-boson repulsion generates localized cores of radius $R_c\approx0.8\,m_W^{-1}$, directly reflecting the weak interaction scale.
+Together, these mechanisms establish a paradigm for topological stabilization that is applicable to other non-perturbative configurations in the Standard Model and to diverse systems described by effective field theories.